 In this blog, we will explain why merchants should combine the Magento 2 migration and PWA integration process and how they will benefit from it.

 But first, you have to understand the process of migrating Magento 1 to Magento 2 and transforming a Magento website to a Magento PWA separately.

 What Is Magento 2 Migration And Its Process?

 Magento migration is a process of upgrading the website from the old 1.x.x version to the latest version of Magento 2.

-Migration help the Magento site improves its performance.
-Taking advantage of modern technologies, these sites enhance the user experience by a responsive design, easier checkout process, etc. Not only the user experience enhanced but also the business owner interface.
+Migration helps the Magento site improve its performance.
+Taking advantage of modern technologies, these sites enhance the user experience with a responsive design, easier checkout process, etc. Not only the user experience enhanced but also the business owner interface.
 The admin dashboard in Magento 2 is more user-friendly with a modern and intuitive interface.

-In fact, merchants will need to build a brand new site on Magento 2, import the data from the old site, and try to re-build similar functions on the new site.
+In fact, merchants will need to build a brand new site on Magento 2 platform, import the data from the old site, and try to re-build similar functions on the new site.
 It’s worth noting that all cannot be reused from the M1 theme, extensions, to custom functions.